Skip to content

 Perennials and flowers:

 Important: Do not use Invasive neophytes.
-Lilac or cherry laurel, for example, have been introduced and are spreading rapidly and displacing native plant species.
+Lilac or cherry laurel, for example, were introduced to Germany, spread rapidly and displace native plant species.

 Insects must protect themselves from predators Hide and protect can.
 They are also looking for suitable Nesting sites.

-That's why an insect-friendly garden always has Deadwood pile, Cairn, Dry stone walls, a Beetle cellar or a Benjes hedge.
+Therefore, an insect-friendly garden ideally also has Deadwood pile, Cairn, Dry stone walls, a Beetle cellar, by Sandarium and a Benjes hedge.

 Integrate these different structures so consciously include them in your garden planning - or ensure afterwards that they are available to insects.

-Many garden owners opt for privacy fences made of metal, plastic or wood.
-How about simply planting a hedge of native wild shrubs instead?
+Many garden owners rely on privacy fences made of metal, plastic or wood.
+How about simply planting a dense hedge of native wild shrubs instead?
 This is also a good privacy screen, blooms beautifully, often offers delicious berries and is a ideal habitat for bees, caterpillars, butterflies, beetles and birds.

-I have already recommended hawthorn, dog rose and blackthorn.
+I have already recommended the single-stemmed hawthorn, the vine rose and the blackthorn.
 Here are a few more other, insect-friendly, native shrubs or small trees that are ideal for a wild hedge:

 Speaking of birds!
 How you can change your Make your garden bird-friendlyyou can find out in a separate article on the blog.
 So take a look there too!

 In nature, nothing is straight and tidy - Nature is wild!
 And that's exactly why you should leave some dead wood here and there and let dandelions grow.
-Because this creates new habitat.
+This is the only way to create new habitat.

 I also like to consciously place a Wild corner with wildflowers in the garden on, relax, lean back and Let nature do its thing.
 This is another reason why Natural gardens are so easy to maintain!